-Undocumented/Illegal Worker Accidents Lawyer
+Undocumented/Illegal Worker Accidents Lawyer in NYC

 Undocumented or illegal workers on construction sites have the same rights to a safe construction work place as any documented worker or American citizen.
 An illegal alien worker need not fear deportation or other retribution for seeking compensation for an unsafe work environment.
 Construction sites in New York are mandated by law to protect the safety of ALL workers, regardless of their legal status.

 Every day, on average twelve workers (12) die on construction sites nationwide.
 About another fifty thousand (50,000) workers die from occupational diseases.
 Estimates suggest another eight (8) to twelve (12) million workers are injured every year on construction sites.

 Undocumented or illegal immigrant construction workers face significant hazards on construction sites.
 Latino workers continue to die on construction sites in New York.
 In 2019 twelve (12) workers died on such sites in our City.
 Of those, ten (10) were of Latino decent, according to the New York Committee for Occupational Safety and Health.
 Nearly one-half (1/2) of all construction workers on non-union construction sites are Hispanic or Latino.
 About thirty percent (30%) of workers on union sites are Hispanic or Latino.
 These workers are afforded the same protections under New York Labor Law and OSHA regulations as anyone else working on a construction site.